cobmin/nextjstypescript/_posts/Bring-Pixel-Art-to-Life.md

 ![Using Maize](/assets/blog/Bring-Pixel-Art-to-Life/Maize.png)

 Once your sprites are crafted, it's time to bring them into the LooperLands universe.
-Maize plays a crucial role here, facilitating the generation of profile pictures (PFPs), metadata for minting, and preparing bulk uploads to LooperLands.
+One of Maize's Premium Features plays a crucial role here, facilitating the generation of profile pictures (PFPs), metadata for minting, and preparing bulk uploads to LooperLands.

 - Folder Structure: Organize your sprite files in folders as per Maize's requirements.
 This structure is key in determining your NFT's metadata.
 For detailed guidance, check out the [Maize Documentation](https://maizehelps.art/docs/tutorials/one-of-one-creation/generate-one-of-one-loopers#folder-and-file-setup).